Team4techSolutions-Class6/syllabus/syllabus/Cloud-Engineers/readme.md

 **AWS Cloud Syllabus**

-We are excited to share the comprehensive course outline we will be covering as part of our Cloud Engineer training program.
-Each topic in our curriculum is designed to provide you with in-depth theoretical knowledge, hands-on experience, and practical projects to ensure you master the necessary skills.
-After looking at the course outline . you will see some of the roles you can get as a cloud engineer
+We are excited to share the comprehensive course outline we will cover as part of our Cloud Engineer training program.
+Each topic in our curriculum is designed to provide in-depth theoretical knowledge, hands-on experience, and practical projects to ensure you master the necessary skills.
+After looking at the course outline. you will see some of the roles you can get as a cloud engineer